Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 • To get additional compensation, the delay must be due to something that was in the airline's control, such as unplanned maintenance or staffing shortage.

-• All major U.S. airlines will provide you with meals or meal vouchers/cash for flights delayed by three hours or more, and most will pay for a hotel if your flight is delayed overnight.
+• All major U.S. airlines provide meals or meal vouchers/cash for flights delayed by three hours or more; most will pay for a hotel if a flight is delayed overnight.

-• Airlines typically won't volunteer additional compensation for flight delays, so be sure to ask.
+• Airlines typically won't volunteer additional compensation, so be sure to ask.

 . . .